NickFangHKU/nickfanghku.github.io/content/authors/YanYang/_index.md

 # Username (this should match the folder name)
 authors:
-  - YanYang
+  - Yang Yan

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Ph.D. candidate
+role: Ph.D. student

 # Organizations/Affiliations
 organizations: